admiral-team/admiralui-ios/README.md

 ## What is AdmiralUI?
 `AdmiralUI` - is a ready-made set of user interface elements.

-If you want to learn more about the readiness status of the `AdmiralUI` design system components and their names in the code, please follow this link [link](https://github.com/admiral-team/admiralui-ios/blob/develop/Documentation/info/documentation.pdf)
+If you want to learn more about the readiness status of the `AdmiralUI` design system components and their names in the code, please follow this [link](https://github.com/admiral-team/admiralui-ios/blob/develop/Documentation/info/documentation.pdf)

 ## Benefits of using a library:
 - Allows you to follow to a single visual style and interface solutions